LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Monitoring/logs.md

 LivePerson Functions allows developers to investigate `lambda` logs.

 Logs of a certain function can be accessed during development & deployment via the button on the right side.
-Moreover our left-hand sidebar allows also to directly navigate to the `Investigate Function Logs` screen.
+Moreover, our left-hand sidebar allows to also directly navigate to the `Investigate Function Logs` screen.

 ![](img/faas-functions.png)

 When navigating to the `Investigate Function Logs` screen from a selected function, the search parameters should be pre-defined.
-In case the left-hand sidebare is used the relevant `lambda` needs to be selected from the dropdown.
+In case the left-hand sidebar is used, the relevant `lambda` needs to be selected from the dropdown.

 ![](img/faas-logs.png)

-To fine-tune the selected `lambda` logs the following search parameters can be adjusted:
+To fine-tune the selected `lambda` logs, the following search parameters can be adjusted:

 1. **Function**: The `lambda` the logs should be displayed for
 2. **Log Levels**: The **log levels** you want to see (selecting no **log level will cause all levels to be displayed**)